dolidimit/UclIncop-Recipes-SPA/README.md

 •	Create Recipe

-•	Your Profile (the user’s profile page with their last three recipes they have created)
+•	Your Profile (the user’s profile page with the last three recipes they have created)